apache/maven/maven-core-it/README.txt

 it0089: Test that Checkstyle PackageNamesLoader.loadModuleFactory(..) method will complete as-is with
         the context classloader available to the plugin.

+it0090: Test that ensures that envars are interpolated correctly into plugin
+        configurations.

+it0091: Test that currently demonstrates that properties are not correctly
+        interpolated into other areas in the POM.
+This may strictly be a boolean
+        problem: I captured the problem as it was reported.

 it0092: Test that legacy repositories with legacy snapshots download correctly.

+it0093: A test that ensures that an exception is thrown when two artifacts with the same id are present in the reactor.
 -------------------------------------------------------------------------------

 - generated sources